canonical/kernel-docs/docs/how-to/respin.md

 ```

 ## 7. Pull sources
-The primary difference with pulling the previous deb package sources is that we need to specify to pull the ones in #proposed.
+The primary difference with pulling the previous deb package sources is that we need to specify to pull the ones in -proposed.
 (By default, `cranky pull-sources` pulls TODO.)

-First, we need to know which versions are in #proposed.
+First, we need to know which versions are in -proposed.
 Run `cranky rmadison` to get this info:
 ```text
 cranky rmadison <handle>
 ```

 You can `grep` the result for "proposed", too.

-Note both the package name `cranky rmadison` produces and the version numbers of each package this kernel has (main, meta, signed, etc.) that are in #proposed.
+Note both the package name `cranky rmadison` produces and the version numbers of each package this kernel has (main, meta, signed, etc.) that are in -proposed.

 For each package, we will run `cranky pull-source`.